 Arriving in France: Charles de Gaulle Airport, Paris

 Upon arrival at Charles de Gaulle Airport in Paris, there were some formalities that needed to be completed to enable Noggins & Binkles not only to enter France but importantly to be able to travel onwards into the United Kingdom.
-On the whole this was a straightforward process but it is important that you familiarise yourself with the entry requirements for the country you are travelling to and for your final destination if you are travelling through more than one country to ensure that the paperwork is stamped and signed in accordance with the relevant requirements.
-This was particularly important in the case of Noggins & Binkles because the papers used to enter the European Union in France needed to be stamped by officials in France to enable Noggins & Binkles to travel onwards to the United Kingdom without any need to spend time in quarantine.
+On the whole this was a straightforward process but it is important that you familiarise yourself with the entry requirements for the country you are travelling to and for your final destination if you are travelling through more than one country to ensure that, if required, the paperwork is stamped and signed in accordance with the relevant requirements (please note that since the UK left the European Union, having your EU Health Certificate stamped for onward travel to the UK is no longer needed, as you will now need a separate Health Certificate for the UK).
+This was particularly important in the case of Noggins & Binkles because the papers used to enter the European Union in France needed to be stamped by officials in France to enable Noggins & Binkles to travel onwards to the United Kingdom without any need to spend time in quarantine, however, please note this has changed since we travelled as mentioned above.
 Don't assume that the officials at the airport will be familiar with all of the requirements so ensure that you are able to guide them where necessary.
-You don't want to find yourself in difficulty because the paperwork was not properly endorsed somewhere along the journey.
+You don't want to find yourself in difficulty because the paperwork was not properly checked or endorsed somewhere along the journey.
 We had to request that our paperwork was stamped at Paris Charles De Gaulle and had to explain to the customs officials that we would be travelling onwards to the United Kingdom.